Are you having concerns about your privacy on the internet? Then let me show you how to prevent cross-site tracking in the Safari browser on iPhone.

 When you visit any website or search for any product, the trackers from these websites make you see relevant product advertisements on your PC.

-When you land on a site, it has trackers, which are one kind of tag.
+When you land on a site, it has trackers, one kind of tag.
 Remember the prompt on a website that asks if you are okay with accepting the cookies settings of that site?
 You allow the trackers to follow your internet usage pattern when you comply.
-Hence, you see ads for products you searched through the internet or visited a related website.
+Hence, you see ads for products you searched online or visited a related website.

 Apple iOS has options to stop this tracking from making your internet usage data remain safe.
 Unfortunately, it is only limited to the Safari browser.